 Either way, one thing is for sure – if you want your brand to be found, it’s going to happen online, and make no mistake things are about to get fiercely competitive.
 Here’s how to get ahead of the game:

-4. Email – Maintain communication with your customers and prospects using email.
+Maintain communication with your customers and prospects using email.
 However, a bland, blanket approach just won’t cut it.
-You’ll need to ensure that you have a clean and up to date database and create personalised, visual, highly targeted campaigns that offer valuable, insightful, and relevant content that will stand out amongst the inbox crowd.
+You’ll need to ensure that you have a clean and up to date database and create personalised, visual, highly targeted campaigns that offer valuable, insightful and relevant content that will stand out amongst the inbox crowd.

 Marketing hasn’t really changed – at its very core it is about creating conversations, and you’ve guessed it… developing rapport with your prospects.
 Here at Rapport Digital we do just that!
-We provide expert marketing services for busy businesses, helping to sky-rocket engagement with existing and future customers.
+We provide expert digital marketing services for accountants and accounting firms, helping to sky-rocket engagement with existing and future customers.

 We plug into your business where and when you need it most.
 Whether you’re looking for a new website, someone to run your social media, or manage the whole marketing shebang – you’ve come to the right place!
 To find out more about marketing after lockdown please get in touch at email@example.com.